 Upper Mustang by Jeep

 One of the ways to get to Upper Mustang is by jeep.
-It is an easier, faster and a more convenient way to travel to Upper Mustang, compared to trekking.
+It is an easier, faster, and more convenient way to travel to Upper Mustang, compared to trekking.

 It is ideal for those who are time-bound.
 Because this way you can get more time to explore the exact location.